 You just got back from the Philippines, which will allow US forces to return to its bases.
 What’s the future of the relationship between Washington and Manila and what's next for Clark Air Base, the former Air Force hub in the Western Pacific?

 The new agreement that was just signed, I think, will bring us even closer together.
 It's opening some opportunities for basing.
 I believe it's about eight bases, but I look at it as an opportunity to open the relationship.
 Gen. Delgado, who is the air chief there, hosted Gen. Welsh, our air chief and me there recently.
-They took us to Basa Air Base where they're going to be flying the FA-50 aircraft that they just purchased from Korea, but I see it as an opportunity to open these bases and see what we can do to assist them and to allow more exercises, and not only with the US; it'll open opportunities for other countries to exercise there too.
+They took us to Basa Air Base where they're going to be flying the FA-50 aircraft that they just purchased from Korea, but I see it as an opportunity to open these bases and see what we can do to assist them and to allow more exercises, and not only with the US; but when I look at in their region, it'll open opportunities for other countries to exercise there too.

 Japan, a key ally worried about China, has changed its laws to allow greater arms cooperation as well as exports.
 What what’s next for the US-Japan alliance?